 No water drainage system is required for the site.
+The current drainage system as part of the project which is proposed is split into two sections.
+The western section of the site up to and including the Atlantic Pond (tidal lough) drains into the Lee Estuary.
+The drainage in the eastern section is a combination of both groundwater seepage and surface run-off into the Lee Estuary.

-The current drainage system in the project area includes existing gullies and outfalls which empty into the Lee Estuary Lower.
-The magnitude of discharge is likely to be small and will not contribute to additional surface water discharge to rivers.
-Even when considering the distance (minimum of 0.8km) to the nearest European site (Cork Harbour SPA) and the indirect hydrological connectivity, it is considered that the surface water drainage from the proposed works will not give rise to any potential impacts on nearby European sites.
+The magnitude of discharge is likely to be small and will not contribute to additional surface water discharge levels to rivers.
+The distance between the site and Cork Harbour SPA (1.05km) combined with the direct hydrological link with the development, it is considered that the surface water drainage from the proposed works may cause an impact on nearby European sites, however they are deemed to be negligible.